wwiecek/wwiecek.github.io/README.md

 ---
 ```

-Another important thing to note is that the "Contents" at the left hand side of the posts only display headings that are of ## size or larger.
+Another important thing to note is that the "Contents" at the right hand side of the posts only display headings that are of ## size or larger.
 UNLESS there is a ### size heading below a ## (or larger) heading, in which case the "Contents" displays it as a sub-section/sub-heading underneath the ## heading.

 # Chirpy Starter